ellepannitto/Catenae/README.md

                    -M 3

-The script will produce a file named `catenae-filtered.txt`, formatted like `catenae-weighted.txt` but containing catenae with minimum frequency of 100 (`-f`), positive mutual information (`-w`), and length between 0 and 3 (`-m` and `-M`).
+The script will produce a file named `catenae-filtered.txt`, formatted like `catenae-weighted.gz` but containing catenae with minimum frequency of 100 (`-f`), positive mutual information (`-w`), and length between 0 and 3 (`-m` and `-M`).